 - For all other MX records, repeat steps 2-3.

 To direct your email to your G Suite account, you have to add new MX records to your domain.
 These are the records that you need to add:

 - At the bottom of the Records section, click Add.

-- Click the Type drop-down list and select MX.
+- From the Type list, select MX.

 - In the Host field, enter @.